Tour de Arts set Oct. 19-20

-The third annual Tour de Arts of the Tri-Cities is Oct.
-19-20.
+The third annual Tour de Arts of the Tri-Cities is Friday and Saturday.

 The free self-guided tour features 36 artists in 25 venues, including private home and commercial studios, wineries and other businesses.